Back to all blogposts

 Inside server.ts we will create server class and we will make it work with express and socket.io:

-To run our server, we need to make a new instance of Server class and invoke listen method, we will make it inside index.ts file:
+To run our web server, before we make a js file, we need to make a new instance of Server class and invoke the listen method, we will make it inside the index.ts file:

 Now, when we run: npm run dev, we should see: